Silicone household items kitchenware products

 Silicone-based rubber products are characterized by a number of key properties, including;

 - High Elasticity

 - Water Repellency

-The temperature resistance and performance of silicone can be highlight in two everyday household products introduced for the food industry – cupcake molds and ice cube trays.
+The temperature resistance and performance of silicone can be a highlight in two everyday household products introduced for the food industry – cupcake molds and ice cube trays.
 Silicone can be transported from the temperature of a freezer to that of a hot oven without undergoing any structural changes which may affect its performance as a mold.

 The number of silicone applications encountered in everyday life is incredible.
-From aeroplane engines to swimming goggles, silicone seals and coatings are found in just about every corner of consumer life.
+From airplane engines to swimming goggles, silicone seals and coatings are found in just about every corner of consumer life.
 The impressive chemical, thermal and mechanical properties of silicone makes the material highly durable and so it is little wonder that it has been widely adopted by a range of industries, not least the food industry.

-The FDA (Food & Drug Administration) is responsible for regulation of the food and pharmaceutical industries, in order to protect the public from food and drug hazards.
+The FDA (Food & Drug Administration) is responsible for the regulation of the food and pharmaceutical industries, in order to protect the public from food and drug hazards.
 Although the FDA is a body of the US government, and its jurisdiction only applies in the United States, its principles and regulations are adopted as a recognizable worldwide standard.

 However, according to their Food Code, a material is only considered ‘food-safe’ if it is FDA-compliant, which means ‘acceptable to the regulatory authority [FDA] based on a determination of conformity with principles, practices and generally recognized standards that protect public health’.
-Whilst the characteristics of silicone makes it highly durable and resistant, there is no automatic universal ‘approval’ of all silicone products or manufacturers.
+Whilst the characteristics of silicone make it highly durable and resistant, there is no automatic universal ‘approval’ of all silicone products or manufacturers.

 Silicone Oven Mitts and Its Importance in Home Safety